 The more recent iPhones are easing professional cameras aside, especially professional video cameras, but holding them steady isn’t easy.
 Tripod mounting is a solution which lets you get at the pro quality video, but the typical solution, clamps, doesn’t make it easy to do phone stuff like answer a call.
 Moment’s solution is to take advantage of Apple’s MagSafe charging connector.
 Their range of tripod mounts (we especially like the Pro, with a shoe attachment for a microphone which will be handy for vloggers) simply screw onto a standard tripod mount et voila, it will suck on and magnetically hold an iPhone – horizontally or vertically.
 If it rings, just yank it off again.
 Magic.(opens in new tab)

 A lot of content creators would like to be able to move around a little while their camera remains in place, and the magnetic phone stand is designed to bring exactly that function to iPhone 12 and 13 owners (or those prepared to buy a magnetic sticker / case).
 The mount can turn a full 360 degrees, and tracks using Belkin’s companion app.
 There is an up/down hinge with a good range of movement too, but you do need to adjust that first manually – only the pan is motorized.
 Because you need to record video through the Belkin app, this is for content creators, not video conferencing apps, so think of this as a gift for the TikToker in your life (even if that’s you).
 Just make sure they’ve got a fairly recent iPhone.
+See also our guide to best iPhone stands (opens in new tab).(opens in new tab)

 If the screen-on-one-side slab design is starting to seem a little tired, then the Inkcase gives you a chance to challenge Sir Jony Ive’s authority.
 Sadly at the moment this case only supports Ive-era phones iPhone 6, 6s, 7, and 8, (and the SE) so check if you’re buying it as a gift, but where it does work the screen offers some pretty neat features to reduce wallet clutter.
 The screen can be used from everything from displaying QR codes to calendar items and to do lists somewhat more discretely than flashing a screen to check.
 Or just display your mood that day with your choice of wallpaper.
 It’s also a solid case which has survived more than a meter in drop tests.
+See also our guide to best iPhone printers.